 A candidate must complete all courses for the degree with a grade point average of at least 3.0.
 The Doctoral Program in School Psychology requires 118 semester hours of graduate credit, including three years of practica, a capstone research project (the Directed Study), and a 2000-hour doctoral internship.
-All candidates must pass the comprehensive examinations as well as the research requirement as part of their degree completion requirements.
+All candidates must pass the comprehensive examinations as well as the research requirement as part of their degree completion.
 A candidate is expected to complete and to graduate from the doctoral program within no more than seven years from the date of first enrollment.

 Candidates who are not certified teachers and wish to obtain certification as a school psychologist may need to complete additional course work or to submit documentation as required by their respective state.
-Prior to degree conferral, candidates must complete and pass the Florida Teacher Certification Examination - Subject Area (SAE) Test in School Psychology, the PRAXIS School Psychologist Test (5402), and any additional course work/examinations identified during the continued program accreditation process.
+For the state of Florida, this documentation will be organized in a systematic manner for the purpose of communicating and demonstrating the student's competencies in the required areas as specified in State of Florida statutes.
+Prior to degree conferral, candidates who are DOE Program Completers must complete and pass the Florida Teacher Certification Examination - General Knowledge (GK) Test, the Florida Teacher Certification Examinations - Professional Education (PEd) Test, the Florida Teacher Certification Examination - Subject Area (SAE) Test in School Psychology, the PRAXIS School Psychologist Test (5402), and any additional course work identified during the continued program accreditation process.
 As state mandates are subject to change, candidates should expect changes or modifications to the curriculum and degree requirements.